Edgar Ætheling: Family and early life

-Edgar was probably born in Hungary, where his father Edward the Exile, son of King Edmund Ironside, had found refuge after Edmund's death and the conquest of England by the Danish king Cnut in 1016.
-Edgar's mother was Agatha, who was described as a relative of the Holy Roman Emperor or a descendant of Saint Stephen of Hungary, but her exact identity is unknown.
-He was his parents' only son but had two sisters, Margaret and Cristina.
+Edgar was probably born around 1052 in Hungary, where his father Edward the Exile, son of King Edmund Ironside, had found refuge after Edmund's death and the conquest of England by the Danish king Cnut in 1016.
+Edgar's mother was Agatha, a relative of the German emperor.
+He had two sisters, Margaret and Cristina, who were probably younger than him.

 In 1057, Edward the Exile arrived in England with his family but died almost immediately.
 Edgar, a child, was left as the only surviving male member of the royal dynasty apart from the king, his great-uncle Edward the Confessor.
 Edgar was brought up by the Confessor's wife, Edith, and he is recorded in the New Minster Liber Vitae as clito, the Latin for ætheling, a royal prince eligible for the throne.
 In the view of the historian Tom Licence, Edward chose Edgar as his heir, but this is questioned by other historians, who argue that Edward does not appear to have taken any steps to support his candidacy.

 Succession struggle

-When King Edward the Confessor died in January 1066, Edgar was still in his early teens, considered too young to be an effective military leader.
+When King Edward the Confessor died in January 1066, Edgar was still in his early teens and Harold II became king.
+Contemporary sources such as the Anglo-Saxon Chronicle do not discuss the consideration of other potential claimants.

+Modern historians have conjectured that Edgar was considered too young to be an effective military leader.
 This had not been an insurmountable obstacle in the succession of previous kings.
-However, the avaricious ambitions that had been aroused across north-western Europe by the Confessor's lack of an heir prior to 1057, and by the king's failure thereafter to prepare the way for Edgar to succeed him, removed any prospect of a peaceful hereditary succession.
-War was clearly inevitable and Edgar was in no position to fight it, as he was without powerful adult relatives that could champion his cause.
-Accordingly, the Witenagemot elected Harold Godwinson to succeed Edward, as he was the man best placed to defend the country against foreign claimants to the throne.
+However, the potential challenges for the throne from Norway and Normandy and Edward's failure to prepare a way for Edgar to follow him removed any prospect of a peaceful hereditary succession.
+War was clearly near-inevitable and Edgar was in no position to fight it, as he was without powerful adult relatives to champion his cause.
+Accordingly, Harold Godwinson succeeded Edward, as he was the man best placed to defend the country against foreign claimants to the throne.

 Following Harold's death at the Battle of Hastings against the invading Normans in October 1066, some of the Anglo-Saxon leaders decided to back young Edgar's claim to the throne.
+While contemporary accounts such as the Anglo-Saxon chronicles do not provide evidence that he was formally elected king by the Witan, the Worcester Chronicle ("Manuscript D") records that he was chosen as king by the archbishop of York and the leading citizens of London; two of England's great earls, Edwin of Mercia and his brother Morcar of Northumbria, promised their support.

-Two leading magnates, Edwin, Earl of Mercia and his brother Morcar, Earl of Northumbria, promised their support, but they failed to deliver military assistance and without it Edgar's cause was hopeless.
-In early December Edgar was among English leaders who submitted to William at Berkhamsted.
+However, the earls failed to deliver military assistance and, without it, Edgar's cause was hopeless.
+In early December, Edgar was among English leaders who submitted to William at Berkhamsted.